ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

+---
+description: You can schedule publication of content and Page blocks for specific time and date.
+---

 # Scheduling publication

 There are three ways in which you can schedule content to be published, revealed or hidden in the future: